carlosAlcia/Proyecto_Mercadona/README.md

 It helps you save time and avoid forgetting anything from your shopping list, allowing you to review the cart before finalizing the purchase.

-_IMPORTANT NOTE_

-This project is for demonstration purposes only.
+⚠️ **_NOTE_** ⚠️: This project is for demonstration purposes only.
 It is not intended for public use and would require real integration with Mercadona's platform for full operation.

 ## Demo